lsa-pucrs/donnie-assistive-robot-sw/README.md

 Donnie comes with two usage options: simulated robot and physical robot.
 It is recommended to start with the simulated since it does not require building the robot.
 Moreover, currently the physical robot is functional, but it is still under test.

+Currently Donnie is working fine in Linux Operating System, it is not working on Windows Operating Sytem neither in MacOS.

 Contents
 --------